 Servings: 1 Cake

-➊ Preheat the oven to 200 degrees Celsius, because the dough is fast.
-Make the cake with butter you have to melt it in a pot.
+➊ Preheat the oven to 200 degrees, because the dough is fast.
+Melt the butter in a pot.
 Be careful not to make it brown or bitter!
-Then put them aside, make her the cake with rapeseed oil eliminates this step.
+Then put it aside, the next steps is to make the cake with rapeseed oil.

-➋ Now beat the egg sugar into a bowl of creamy, then add milk and cocoa.
-Then mix the flour and baking powder, add and stir under the dough.
+➋ Now beat the egg and sugar into a bowl until it becomes creamy, then add milk and cocoa.
+Mix the flour and baking powder, add and stir until it becomes dough.
 Add the liquid butter (or rapeseed oil).
-The dough is very liquid, so do not be surprised, it should be so!
+Do not be surprised if the dough is very liquid, it should be so!

 ➌ Pour the coffee cake dough onto a sheet of baking paper or alufoil, and spread it evenly.
-Bake the cake now about 25 minutes on the middle rail.
-The cake should be firm but not dry, it bursts on a cake grid, so the bottom is now up.
+Bake the cake for about 25 minutes on the middle rail.
+The cake should be firm but not dry, it bursts on a cake grid.

 ➍ While the cake is baking you should prepare the glaze: melt the butter (or take oil) and make a strong espresso or normal filter coffee.
 Now mix the liquid butter with the icing sugar, cocoa and boiled espresso / coffee.
-And spread the warm cake with the glaze, give the coconut rasp over it.
-The glaze is partly drawn into the cake and makes it even more juicy.
+Spread the warm cake with the glaze.
+The glaze is partly drawn into the cake and makes it even more tasty.